raganwald/raganwald.github.com/_posts/2014-04-26-what-does-javascript-value.md

 );
 {% endhighlight %}

-### appendix: a function for mixing behaviour into a prototype
+### appendix 2: a function for mixing behaviour into a prototype

 {% highlight javascript %}
 function partialProxy (baseObject, methods, optionalPrototype) {